JROChub/power_house/docs/book_of_power.md

 91. The combination of deterministic transcripts, anchors, and network metrics provides full observability.
 92. When ready for advanced deployments, introduce additional nodes following same pattern.
 93. Extend metrics dashboards in Grafana or equivalent using provided dashboards.
-94. Always keep anchor XOR demonstration ready to reassure stakeholders.
+94. Always keep the Chapter I hex demonstration ready to reassure stakeholders.
 95. Sign off that you completed network drills: ____________________.
 96. Update the operations ledger with date and node IDs tested.
 97. Document any anomalies encountered during drills.